naomi789/HCDE310-rain/README.md

 ```

 ## From JSON to dictionaries to objects
 A common thing that is done with the dictionaries that we get from APIs is to then create objects, with values in the dictionary being the attributes of the object.
-For example, if we define a class called AstroPhoto, the value of the title key of the dictionary returned by get_apod() can be the value of the title attribute of an instance, the value of the date key can be value of the date attribute, and so on.
+For example, if we define a class called `AstroPhoto`, the value of the title key of the dictionary returned by `get_apod()` can be the value of the title attribute of an instance, the value of the date key can be value of the date attribute, and so on.
 Note that the key name of the dictionary does not need to be exactly same the attribute name, nor do all keys need to have corresponding attributes.
 It is up to us, the programmer, to make those decisions.
 For example:

 ```
 import json